FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 * An identifier for each enumerated value.
 * A description for each enumerated value.
-* An identification of which properties of which data types to which new enumerated value applies.
+* An identification of which properties of which data types to which each enumerated value applies.

 The base URI for enumerated values defined by the GEDCOM X specification set is `http://gedcomx.org/`.
 Enumerated values defined outside the scope of the GEDCOM X specification set MUST NOT use the value `http://gedcomx.org/`